 With HARO, reporters can reach out to you, which is totally the opposite of the previous B2B link building strategies.
-Some of the most popular news websites that use HARO to find quality links are Mashable, Wall Street Journal, Time, and New York Times.
+Some of the most popular news websites that use HARO to find quality links are Mashable, Wall Street Journal, Time, and the New York Times.

-To sign up for HARO is easy.
+Signing up for HARO is easy.
 All you need is an email address.
 Next, you need to select what type of resources you provide.

 - Reply only if you really can deliver the resource.

 - Present the required details and follow the guidelines.